Jagadeka Veerudu Athiloka Sundari: Reception

-The film had 100-day runs in a number of theaters and a 200-day run in one centre, it grossed 15 crores at the box office and broke all the records which were set up by past movies and became an all time blockbuster.
+The film had 100-day runs in a number of theaters and a 200-day run in one centre, it grossed 15 crores at the box office and broke all the records which were set up by past movies and became an all-time blockbuster.
 This film's box office performance was undeterred by the floods raging then united Andhra Pradesh.

 The film was subsequently dubbed in Hindi as Aadmi Aur Apsara, in Tamil as Kaadhal Devathai, and in Malayalam as Hai Sundari.

 Legacy

-Jagadeka Veerudu Athiloka Sundari is regarded as a classic film in fantasy genre in Telugu cinema.
+Jagadeka Veerudu Athiloka Sundari is regarded as a classic fantasy film in Telugu cinema.

 Hemanth Kumar CR writing for Vogue India in February 2020 noted, "The dazzling chemistry of the lead actors, along with Ilaiyaraaja’s chart-busting music, and the epic nature of the film propelled it into one of the biggest hits of all time."
 Further, he listed the film among the seven Telugu films to watch for fans of fantasy genre.

 Karthik Keramulu writing for Film Companion in July 2021 noted, "This is a bloody entertaining fantasy drama that has everything in equal measure – over the top action sequences, a sorcerer as the villain, a goddess in the form of Sridevi, a heartthrob with the face of Chiranjeevi, a finger ring that possesses magical powers, and amazing songs by Ilaiyaraaja.
 This is a lethal combination that today's movies do not have the temerity to fight against."